Haven’t considered West Africa for your next adventure? It’s time to shake up your travel plans.

 3. Hike through coffee farms in Togo

-Keen on a hike that offers lush scenery and cultural encounters?
+Keen on a hike that offers lush scenery and opportunities to connect with the local culture?
 Head to Kpalime in Togo.
-Hidden among coffee and cocoa plantations, the trail to Mount Agou (986 m/3235 ft), Togo’s tallest peak, weaves between backyards, waterfalls, forests and terraced villages where you can glimpse into local life.
-You’re unlikely to encounter many hikers, but keep your eyes peeled for monkeys and hundreds of butterfly species.
+Surrounded by coffee and cocoa plantations, the trail to Mount Agou (986 m/3235 ft), Togo’s tallest peak, weaves between backyards, waterfalls, forests and terraced villages where you can glimpse into local life.
+You might also see monkeys and some of the hundreds of species of butterflies in the area along the way.

-For more cultural immersion, head to the Grand Marche in lively Lome.
-Wander seemingly endless stalls selling everything from souvenirs to spices and snacks, have a go at haggling and learn about the famous ‘Nana Benz’ businesswomen.
+For more cultural immersion, head to the Grand Marche in the lively capital of Lome.
+Wander stalls selling everything from souvenirs to spices and snacks and learn about the famous ‘Nana Benz’ businesswomen.
 Taking their name from the Mercedes-Benzes they rode around in, these legendary ladies built an empire trading Dutch wax cloth, creating an inspirational legacy for women in West Africa and beyond.

 4. Meet fantasy coffin makers in Ghana

-Imagine being buried in a giant book, a shoe or a chilli pepper.
-It sounds a bit out there, but it’s something you may ponder after visiting fantasy coffin makers in Accra.
-Many cultures in Ghana, including the Ga, believe an impressive sendoff with an elaborate coffin can elevate one’s status in the afterlife.
+Meet the talented carpenters who make fantasy coffins in Accra.
+Many cultures in Ghana, including the Ga, believe that an impressive sendoff with an elaborate coffin can elevate one’s status in the afterlife.
 The coffins usually represent the deceased’s profession, passion or talents, serving as a meaningful reminder of their legacy to loved ones.

 Beyond Accra, Ghana has plenty of nature-based adventures.
 In the Volta Region, hike forested hills, swim beneath the tumbling waters of Wli Falls and try your hand at traditional drumming.
-For wildlife enthusiasts, head to Kakum National Park to teeter across a canopy bridge surrounded by hundreds of birds.
+For wildlife enthusiasts, head to Kakum National Park to walk across a canopy bridge among hundreds of species of birds.

 5. Spot rare birds in The Gambia

-It may be the smallest country in mainland Africa, but The Gambia’s rich biodiversity – ranging from salt marshes to wetlands, mangroves and forests – makes it a go-to for birding.
+It may be the smallest country in mainland Africa, but The Gambia is rich in biodiversity – from salt marshes to wetlands, mangroves and forests – and is a go-to destination for birding.
 Abuko Nature Reserve is a prime spot to sight over 250 species including kingfishers, falcons and warblers, as well as playful baboons and grazing bushbucks.

-In The Gambia’s capital, Banjul, follow your nose through Albert Market where stalls sell domoda (buttery peanut stew) and afra (Gambian barbeque), or visit the St Joseph Adult Education and Skill Centre to meet local women empowered through sewing and crafts.
+In The Gambia’s capital, Banjul, follow your nose through Albert Market where stalls sell domoda (buttery peanut stew) and afra (Gambian barbeque).
+Or visit the St Joseph Adult Education and Skill Centre which empowers local women through training in sewing and crafts.

 Handy travel info